fdong-pcl/MIMIC_TS_MM_CVD/README.md

 # 📚 Appendix B — PhysioNet Data Sources

-The following lists all official PhysioNet data sources used in this project, including version numbers and access links, for reproducibility and environment setup[cite: 7].
+The following lists all official PhysioNet data sources used in this project, including version numbers and access links, for reproducibility and environment setup.

 | Data              | Version | PhysioNet Link                                   |
 | :---------------- | :------ | :----------------------------------------------- |